idlehands/idlehands.github.io/_posts/2017-02-20-dealing-with-timezones-in-postgres.md

 You want to pick a day in your test user’s timezone and figure out what those start and end datetimes look like in UTC.
 Populate some data in the db one second into that day with normal looking values for your application.
 Then, popluate a row one second before the end of that day with normal looking data.
 If you want stuff in between, go for it.
 You’ll know better than I whether or not that makes sense for you.

-Now let’s set up BAD dats.
+Now let’s set up BAD data.
 Subtract a second from the start time of that day and add a second to the end time.
 At each of those times, insert data with crazy high values.
 This serves two purposes: if you’re debugging and see high values, you know you’re code/query is still having issues pulling in the right time zone b) if your test rely on a delta, you’ve made sure that grabbing the bad data will pull you outside of that delta.

 ![Timeline]({{ site.url }}/images/TimezoneTimeline.png)